joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 {{% notice note "Note" %}}
 ClickHouse is a rapidly evolving project with new features and improvements coming out every month.
-The data in this post was collected using ClickHouse version `25.5.1.2782` on a Apple M1 MacBook Pro.
+The data in this post was collected using ClickHouse version `25.5.1.2782` on an Apple M1 MacBook Pro.
 It's possible that much of what is written here will not apply to future versions of ClickHouse as the team changes the query planner and optimizer.
 We've seen this exact pattern with Postgres, SQL Server, Oracle and nearly every other RDBMS that gains significant